libvips/libvips/doc/Developer-checklist.md

 ## Cache commonly reused images

 If an image is reused repeatedly in one pipeline, it'll be recomputed each time.
-You can sometimes get a big speedup by keeping images like this in memory rather than recalculating their pixels each time, see (for example), `copy_memory()` in pyvips.
+You can sometimes get a big speedup by keeping images like this in memory rather than recalculating their pixels, see (for example), `copy_memory()` in pyvips.

 This can raise memory use, of course.